chris-imoni/bootcamp20day1/README.md

-Andela bootcamp Day 1 excercises
+# Andela bootcamp Day 1 excercises.

 Run the SpecRunner.html on your browser for testing